Medical Device Reimbursement Do’s and Don’ts

 Real life example:

-Company E asked Mediclever to start working on its reimbursement strategy after applying for, and receiving, the regulatory clearance.
-Unfortunately, the wording that was used in the application substantially decreased the likelihood of reimbursement.
-Consequently, the company re-applied for the regulatory clearance, this time, with a modified indication for use.
+Company E asked Mediclever to start working on its reimbursement strategy after receiving regulatory clearance.
+Unfortunately, the wording used in the application substantially decreased the likelihood of reimbursement.

 Short regulatory path ≠ optimal reimbursement.